King's Raid

-King's Raid (킹스레이드) is a free-to-play side-scrolling RPG mobile game, which is developed by South Korean indie game developer Vespa and initially published by Thailand-based company GloHow, before Vespa took over the rights in June 2017.
+King's Raid (킹스레이드) was a free-to-play side-scrolling RPG mobile game, which is developed by South Korean indie game developer Vespa and initially published by Thailand-based company GloHow, before Vespa took over the rights in June 2017.
 It was first released on September 19, 2016, for operating systems Android and iOS in Thailand.
 The global version consists of 3 servers was later released on February 16, 2017, and supports Korean and English language.

 Story

 The game set in the continent called Orbis, a land of swords and magic.
 In the first season, players follow a story of knight-in-training named Kasel, who seeks to uncover the mystery behind his brother's disappearance.
 Along the way, he meets his priest childhood friend Frey, magician Cleo and her bodyguard Roi, and also encounters many other playable heroes.

 A major turning point of the story gets introduced in Chapter 9, which ends in a cliffhanger.

 Chapter 10 has two parts; In the first part, the chapter picks up what happened after the events of Chapter 9's ending, which slowly turns into another turning point, the second half of the chapter, labeled as Chapter X: The Final, which leads to the epic showdown between a new ally and a lurking threat that slowly emerged from the shadows.
 After the threat has been dealt with, the two leading characters set on a new journey that brings peace to them after the perilous events in Orvel.

 In the second season of the story line, the players explore the events that happen in the Vespian Empire that got introduced in Season 1, along with the prologue stories that are part of the new King's Raid: Reload update.